eceltov/shed/README.md

 ## Configuring ShEd

 ShEd can be configured to run on different ports and to use a different secret for JWT tokens.
+Whether debug logs are shown can be configured as well.

+The servers do not support hot reloading; to see the effects of the new configuration, you need to restart them.

 There are two files used for configuration.
 The first one is the `.env` file in the root of the repository.
 The second is the `config.json` file located in `dev/volumes/Configuration/`.

 When running manually, the `.env` file does not need to be changed, as it will have no effect.
+In the `config.json`, to change the JWT secret, navigate to the `JWT` section and modify its `Secret` field.
+To change the ports and the endpoint on which the servers run, go to the `FallbackSettings` section and modify the `controllerServerPort`, `workspaceServerPort`, and `workspaceServerUrl`.
+To see debug logs, change `ShowDebugLogs` to `true`.

-When running in Docker, the `config.json` file should only be used for changing the JWT secret; the `.env` file should be used instead.
+When running in Docker, the `config.json` file should only be used for changing the JWT secret and whether debug logs are shown; the `.env` file should be used for everything else.

 ## Using ShEd